 To unlock a Nest, open the settings and choose Unlock.
 As soon as you've provided your 4-digit pin, the Nest will be unlocked.

-8. Controlling Your Nest Thermostat from a Phone
+8. How to Control a Nest Thermostat from a Phone

-Nest thermostats can be controlled by your Google Home app, which can be accessed from your phone as well as a computer.
-Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, are also controllable through the Nest app.
+You can control the Nest through your Google Home app, which is accessible on your phone or other smart device, including a computer.
+Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, can also be controlled remotely by the Nest app.

 Before you can control a Nest on your phone with Google Home or the Nest app, there are a few steps to complete first:

-• Download the Google Home app or, if you have an advanced model, the Nest app to your phone.
+• Download the Google Home app or, with premium Nest models, the Nest app to your phone.

 • Hook up your Nest Thermostat.

-• Open the Google Home app on your phone and select the account, link to your new device and connect to Wi-Fi.
+• Access the Google Home app on your phone and follow the instructions to select your account, link to your new device and connect to Wi-Fi.

 • Google has created a more comprehensive setup guide, for those needing extra assistance in connecting.